thetazzo/porth-clone/README.md

 push(a)
 push(a)
 ```
-* `.` - print the element on top of the stack to *stdout* and remove it form the stack
+* `dump` - print the element on top of the stack to *stdout* and remove it form the stack
 ```
 a = pop()
 print(a)